 Shelby Foote and the American "Is"

-It was better than hundred and one years ago that Shelby Foote came into the world.
-While he was a moderately successful novelist, it wouldn’t be until 1990 that most Americans would first hear that voice that one critic called “molasses over hominy.”
-Before Ken Burns made him famous as the star expert of his documentary The Civil War, Foote was an historian, and before that, a novelist.
-And a good one.
+It was better than hundred and five years ago that Shelby Foote came into the world.
+A moderately successful novelist, it wouldn’t be until 1990 that most Americans would first hear that voice that one critic called “molasses over hominy.”
+Before Ken Burns made him famous as the star historian of his documentary The Civil War who spoke as if he'd been a witness.

-Always a bookish child in Greenville – the cultural center of the once very wealthy Mississippi Delta – Foote was guided by local writer, poet and war-hero William Alexander Percy.
-Percy also happened to be the cousin (but played the role of Uncle) to his best friend, Walker Percy.
+Always a bookish child in Greenville – the cultural center of the Mississippi Delta – Foote was guided by local writer, poet and war-hero William Alexander Percy.
+Percy also happened to be the cousin (but played the role of Uncle) to Foote's best friend, Walker Percy.
 The Delta of their childhood was more post-colonial than small town Americana, though: A tiny elite minority of whites surrounded by a massive, disenfranchised black lower class.
 Foote took in all of that strange world.

 Wanting to follow Percy to the University of North Carolina Chapel Hill, Foote was denied entrance when his high school principal said the boy was something of a rascal in a wicked rec letter.
-The rascal showed up anyway, talked his way into a battery of entrance exams and got in.
+The rascal showed up anyway, talked his way into a battery of entrance exams and got himself admitted.
 More interested in learning than degrees, he missed classes mooning around in the library (one time spending the night in the stacks).
-He left without a degree.
+He left without graduating.

 In 1940, he joined the National Guard as a captain and served as an artillery officer in Europe.
 Evidently determined to prove his high school principle correct, Foote was court-martialed for commandeering a jeep to visit a girlfriend in Belfast.
-Turned out, he joined the Marines as a private, but the war ended before he saw any action.
+He was discharged and then joined the marines as a private, but the war ended before he saw any action.

 Working for a radio station after the war, he sold his first story for $750.
 He quit his job, bought a leather jacket and a shotgun, and spent the rest of his life as a writer.